You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 |---|---|---|

 Be honest about what you are building.
-If your app needs heavy database logic, pick a tool that is strong there.
-If it is mostly content, don’t overbuild.
+If your app needs heavy database logic, pick a tool that handles that well.
+If it is mostly content, do not overbuild.

 The Three Most Important Decision Factors